PE and Sport

 We will provide children with many opportunities to develop competence to excel in a broad range of physical activities.
 Provided with opportunities, our children will participate in competitive sports, non-competitive sports and extra-curricular clubs.

-Pupils receive two PE lessons a week as part of a broad and balanced curriculum giving our pupils the opportunity to develop and improve an array of skills through a range of indoor and outdoor activities.
-Pupils learn to explore, develop and progress key skills within key focus areas.
+Children receive two PE lessons a week as part of a broad and balanced curriculum giving our children the opportunity to develop and improve an array of skills through a range of indoor and outdoor activities.
+Children learn to explore, develop and progress key skills within key focus areas.
 Areas of focus include gross motor skills, fundamental movement skills, hand-eye co-ordination, balance and agility.
 These skills are then applied to a range of physical activities and sports covering invasion games, net-wall games, striking and fielding and dance.
-In Key Stage 2 pupils also receive a term of swimming lessons.
+In Key Stage 2, children also receive a term of swimming lessons.

-Pupils’ learning during their curriculum PE lessons is enhanced and furthered through our extensive Extra Curricular Provision.
+Children's' learning during their curriculum PE lessons is enhanced and furthered through our extensive Extra Curricular Provision.
 This includes PE and Sports clubs before school, during lunchtimes and after school.
-Pupils are also provided with opportunities to participate in competitive sport through fixtures, tournaments and events via the Sports Partnership and Sports Consortium.
+Children are also provided with opportunities to participate in competitive sport through fixtures, tournaments and events via the Sports Partnership and Sports Consortium.